PS-003R32/C9-Tactical/README.md

 # C9 Tactical Command Ecosystem: From Server to Soldier
-A unified tactical ecosystem that bridges the gap between digital esports data and physical reflexes.
-This project combines a live Red Team Scouting Dashboard with a physical "Spike Defusal" Training Device that doubles as a tactical controller for analysts.
+A high-pressure **"Spike Defusal" Event Game** where fans race against the clock to disarm a C9 spike, powered by a live-syncing hardware ecosystem that mimics the pressure of the VCT stage.
+This project combines a fast-paced **Event Mini-Game** with a professional **Red Team Scouting Dashboard**, proving that the fun is built on pro-grade tech.

 ---
 ## How It Works
 The ecosystem consists of two synchronized nodes:

 * The C9 Server (Raspberry Pi Zero W):<br>
+Acts as the central game authority, validating defusal codes and managing the game state.<br>
-Connects to the GRID Series Events WebSocket to ingest live VALORANT/LoL match data.<br>
+Connects to the **GRID Series Events WebSocket** to ingest live match data when in "Analyst Mode".<br>
-Runs a Flask Web Server that hosts the Tactical Dashboard.<br>
+Runs a Flask Web Server that hosts the **Arena Dashboard**.<br>
-Processes "Red Team" algorithms to flag high-threat opponents based on live K/D variance.<br>

 * The Field Device (Raspberry Pi Pico WH):<br>
-Fan Mode: Runs a "Spike Defusal" speed mini-game.<br>
+-> **Mode 1 (Fan Game):** Runs the "Spike Defusal" simulator.
+Fans must Arm the device and enter a code before the OLED timer hits zero.<br>
-Analyst Mode: Acts as a "Tactical Stream Deck."
+-> **Mode 2 (Analyst Tool):** Acts as a "Tactical Stream Deck".
   Pressing keys on the physical keypad sends commands to the C2 Server to filter the dashboard views instantly (e.g., highlighting only the "Jungle" matchup).

 ---
 ## Hardware Requirements